wenzellabs/the_NSA_selector/README.md

 # the NSA selector

-you can purchase the NSA selector at [my little shop over at lectronz](https://lectronz.com/products/thensaselector).
+you can purchase the NSA selector at [my little shop over at lectronz](https://lectronz.com/products/thensaselector) or for US, Canada and other worldwide markets through [Modular Addict](https://modularaddict.com/nsa-selector-full-kit-wenzel-labs).

 ![the NSA selector top](pics/NSA_top.jpg)  ![the NSA selector front](pics/NSA_front.jpg)   ![the NSA selector back](pics/NSA_back.jpg)